All planning checklists

 Reserve a Private Dining Experience

-For a special evening, look into private dining rooms at Edinburgh's high-end restaurants.
+For a standout evening, look at private dining rooms at Edinburgh's smarter restaurants.

-The Witchery by the Castle offers iconic private dining, or consider The Printing Press Bar & Kitchen on George Street.
+The Witchery by the Castle is iconic for private dining.
+The Printing Press Bar and Kitchen on George Street is another strong option.

 Moderate·Medium impact